 The Galaxy S20 FE is what happens when you make a phone with the stuff people want for a good price — and trim the rest.
-You get a 120Hz display, 5G and triple cameras with 30x Space Zoom for just $699 — which is $300 cheaper than the regular Galaxy S20.
+Samsung gives you a 120Hz display, 5G and triple cameras with 30x Space Zoom for just $699 — which is $300 cheaper than the regular Galaxy S20.

 You can tell that Samsung is gearing the Galaxy S20 FE toward younger shoppers.
 For one, the 32MP selfie camera is sharper than the front camera on the Galaxy S20.
 And you can get the S20 FE in six colors.
 But it's really for anyone who wants a great phone for an affordable price.

 Rear cameras: Triple-lens: 12MP main (ƒ/1.8), 12MP ultrawide (ƒ/2.2), 8MP telephoto with 3x zoom (ƒ/2.4)